Pinhole Photography

 As early as in the 5th century BC, the projection of an exterior image on the wall of a darkened room through a small hole in the opposite wall was described by the Chinese philosopher Mo Ti.

 It was not until the third century BC that in the West Aristotle asked why the sun, passing through a square hole, projected a round image.
-This question, known as “Aristotle's problem” found an answer in 1521, in Franciscus Maurolycus's book “Photosmi de lumi and umbra”.
+This question, known as “Aristotle's problem” found an answer in 1521, in Franciscus Maurolycus's book “Photismi de lumi and umbra”.

 In Africa, the Arab mathematician and physicist Ibn Al Haitham observed in the 10th century that the sharpness of a projected image depended on the size of the hole the light was passing through.